Mr. Hartmann advised as lead counsel in a number of segments of the German restructuring market inter alia in the following landmark transactions:

 Non/Sub-Performing Loan Transactions (NPL/SPL)

-- Advised different financial investors on a number of complex acquisitions of loan portfolios from German banks, including Lone Star, Banca Intesa and Deutsche Bank London branch
+- Advised different financial investors on a number of complex acquisitions of loan portfolios from European banks, including KKR, Macquarie, Lone Star, Banca Intesa and Deutsche Bank London branch, thereby also setting up international acquisition structures and servicing platforms

-- Advised Lone Star in the first acquisition of a portfolio of non-performing and sub-performing loans by means of a split-off (Abspaltung) and subsequent share deal from Allianz/Dresdner Bank
+- Advised a sophisticated US financial investor in the first acquisition of a portfolio of non-performing and sub-performing loans by means of a split-off (Abspaltung) and subsequent share deal from Allianz/Dresdner Bank

 Distressed Real Estate